 RetroArch will automatically choose the appropriate core for your content based on file extension.
 However if two or more cores use the same file extension, it will ask you to choose the core.
 You should always choose the platform the game was suppose to run on.

 Well done, you have finally launched your first game with RetroArch.

 If you setup your controller take note of the RetroPad concept.
 With this you will not have to setup a controller for each console, instead the RetroPad will adapt depending on what console your playing.

 To return to RetroArch, press F1 or the RetroArch button on mobile.
 This will bring up the menu where you can change core settings, or otherwise configure the current content, or close it.

-On PC's pressing Esc will close RetroArch without saving.
+On PC's pressing Esc twice will close RetroArch without saving.